 Study Skills is your partner in your HDR journey.
 We contribute a range of services, resources and programs to strengthen your writing and presentation skills.
 Language and Learning Advisers are available for individual consultations at any stage of your research.
 Their expertise includes presentation skills, essay, report and thesis writing.

-Sessions are available on-campus and online.
-Timetable of events is available from HDR training and workshops and are facilitated by Language and Learning Advisers.
-For further information please contact firstname.lastname@example.org
+Campus and cloud (online) sessions are available are facilitated by Language and Learning Advisers.
+The timetable is available from HDR training and workshops.
+For further information please contact email@example.com

 Writing a thesis is challenging and requires high standards of academic writing.
-There are many ways to learn and develop your skills, such as, advice and feedback from your supervisor, peer writing groups, suggestions from books and online web sites, and lots of practice.
+There are many ways to learn and develop your skills, such as, advice and feedback from your supervisor, peer writing groups, suggestions from books and websites, and lots of practice.

-Language and Learning Advisers provide HDR workshops on campus and online - see the topics below.
+Language and Learning Advisers facilitate both campus and cloud (online) HDR workshops.
+See the list of topics below.

 Workshop 1: Reading and note taking